JonaN-Tran/JNTran_CD3_Final_Assessment/README.md

 ## _Purpose_

 This project focuses on the functionality of a keypad, MPU6050, and LCD screen connected to the ESP32-S3 and communicating through the I2C bus of the ESP32-S3.
 It is expected that the data read from the MPU6050 sensor will be displayed on the LCD screen when the keycode is correct.
-This is the simplest buildable example.
-The example is used by command `idf.py create-project` that copies the project to user specified path and set it's name.
-For more information follow the [docs page](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/build-system.html#start-a-new-project)

 ## _Component Registries used_